 A study of how the major humanitarian NGOs perceive, define and manage risks to their staff and operations.

 To Stay and Deliver II

-A follow-on study to Stay and Deliver, a system wide report on challenges and good practice for humanitarians in complex security environments.
+A follow-on study to Stay and Deliver, a system-wide review of challenges and good practice for humanitarians in complex security environments.